When a Van Gogh was used as a chicken coop door

 It is no wonder that Monet—who waited about 25 years for financial success—jumped into the river in a suicide attempt.

-Let's have a look at what proper art looked like:
+Let's have a look at what critics saw as proper art :

-Yet, 'real art' should still be a skillful copy of reality and be about 'serious' stories, such as religion or great figures of the past.
+Yet 'real art' should still be a skillful representation of reality and concern itself with 'serious' subjects, such as religion or great figures of the past.
+Unsurprisingly, most people considered blurry images of railway stations not art.

 He could leave his artwork outside during lunch, and no locals would steal the painting.